rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

 * Batch mode to migrate multiple databases at once

 Note:
-* Python was more or less the obvisous choice
+* Python was more or less the obvious choice
   * We could leverage a couple of OpenStack libraries (where it made sense)
-  * We could use SQLalchemy, which provides nice Abstractions to access different SQL databases
+  * We could use SQLalchemy, which provides nice abstractions to access different SQL databases
 * Can run on any machine that has a decent network connection to the database(s)